 Thinking of taking a trip away from your motorhome or RV?
 Plan on renting it out while you are gone.
 Keep these tax rules in mind.
-Now you can plan ahead for taxes when renting out your RV or vacation property.
+Now you can plan ahead for taxes when renting out your RV.

 Renting out your RV

-Many owners rent out real estate while they travel.
-Others use rental websites to earn a little extra cash while they aren’t using their RV.
-In addition to the standard maintenance, owners should be aware of the tax implications of residential rentals including RV and vacation homes.
+Many RV owners use rental websites such as Outdoorsy to earn a little extra cash while they aren’t using their RV.
+In addition to the standard maintenance, owners should be aware of the tax implications of RV rentals.

 This may be a house, RV, an apartment, condominium, mobile home, boat, vacation home or similar property.
 It’s possible to use more than one dwelling unit as a home throughout the year.
 For example, you can spend 6 months in your RV and then the other 6 months in your condo.

-If you use your dwelling unit more than 14 days or 10% of the total days rented to others at a fair rental price, you will have to prorate rental expenses and keep in mind rental expenses cannot be more than the rent received.
+If you use your dwelling unit more than 14 days or 10% of the total days rented to others at a fair rental price, you will have to prorate rental expenses.
+Keep in mind rental expense deductions cannot be more than the rent received.